 We encourage applicants to visit the Rice websites for University Policies at http://postdoc.rice.edu/postdoc_fellow.htm for postdoctoral appointment guidelines.
 Fellowship funding may not be used for costs associated with relocation to Houston, Texas.

 The fellow is expected to work an average of 40 hours per week.
 There are no teaching responsibilities associated with this fellowship.
 The fellow will be required to attend a grantee conference in Spring/early summer 2023 at the University of California, San Diego as part of their participation in the broader regranting initiative, as well as virtual meetings with other grantees.
 Expenses related to that conference will be supported by the broader project.

-Applicants must provide their (a) curriculum vitae, (b) a writing sample, and (c) at least two letters of recommendation.
-In addition to providing this application information, applicants are asked to (d) prepare a Letter of Intent (LOI) for the project they wish to pursue over the course of their fellowship year and explaining their fit with the fellowship.
+Applicants must provide their (a) cover letter, (b) curriculum vitae, (c) a writing sample, and (d) at least two letters of recommendation.
+In addition to providing this application information, applicants are asked to (e) prepare a Letter of Intent (LOI) for the project they wish to pursue over the course of their fellowship year and explaining their fit with the fellowship.
 The LOI should include: